auth0/express-openid-connect/README.md

 # Express OpenID Connect

-Express.js middleware for OpenID Relying Party (aka OAuth 2.0 Client).
-Easily add secure and standards-based authentication to Express applications.
+Express JS middleware implementing sign on for Express web apps using OpenID Connect.

 This library requires: